JeanBaptiste-dlb/PathfinderVault/game mastering/core principles/Combat.md

-Not only the monsters should be interesting, but also the At the beginning
+Not only the monsters should be interesting, but also the environment.
+Don't use empty rooms to fight in.
+At the beginning of each round describe something that has changed in the environment